Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

 Load a distributed checkpoint
 *****************************

-You can easily load a distributed checkpoint in Fabric if your script uses :doc:`FSDP <../advanced/model_parallel/fsdp>`.
+You can easily load a distributed checkpoint in Trainer if your script uses :doc:`FSDP <../advanced/model_parallel/fsdp>`.

 .. code-block:: python

     import lightning as L
-    from lightning.fabric.strategies import FSDPStrategy
+    from lightning.pytorch.strategies import FSDPStrategy

     # 1. Select the FSDP strategy and set the sharded/distributed checkpoint format
     strategy = FSDPStrategy(state_dict_type="sharded")